 The building is fully accessible, with a lift that can take you from the lower ground to the ground floor.
 The lift also has braille indicators.
 Two wheelchairs are provided for use by visitors.
 If you wish to use a wheelchair, please ask staff at the Discovery Museum Welcome Desk or Archives reception.
 Accessible toilets are also available.

-An induction loop is available at the Archives reception desk, whilst the Discovery Museum Welcome Desk is served by a counter loop.
+An induction loop is available at Newcastle Records Office reception desk, whilst the Discovery Museum Welcome Desk is served by a counter loop.

 If you are unable to visit in person, they offer a research service.
 An application form can be downloaded for their page.